 MAY 9, 2017

-Simian lines, Sydney lines & Suwon lines are always required to have a '(complete) transversing constellation' that crosses the full palm.
-Only in Sydney lines and Suwon lines there is also another accessory line present - which should not make not any direct connections with 'transversing constellation'.
-In Sydney lines the accessory line is usually a normal heart line located independently above the 'transversing constellation', and in Suwon lines the accessory line is usually a normal head line located independently below the 'transversing constellation'.
+Simian lines, Sydney lines & Suwon lines are always required to have a (complete) 'transversing constellation' crossing the full palm.
+Only in Sydney lines and Suwon lines there is also another (normal) accessory line present - which is not supposed to make any direct connection(s) with the 'transversing constellation'.
+In Sydney lines the accessory line typically involves a normal heart line located separately above the 'transversing constellation', and in Suwon lines the accessory line is typically a normal head line located separately below the 'transversing constellation'.

 More about the PALMAR CREASES